-The Academies Financial Handbook has clarified that these limits have been removed in certain circumstances but if there is a substantial surplus in evidence there must be a clear plan for how it will be used to benefit all pupils.

-The Trustees have reviewed these reserve levels and believes that they comfortably provide sufficient working capital to cover delays between spending and receipt of grants and to allow for unexpected emergencies such as urgent maintenance.
+The Academy Trust Handbook 2021 has clarified that these limits have been removed in certain circumstances but if there is a substantial surplus in evidence there must be a clear plan for how it will be used to benefit all pupils.
+The Trustees have reviewed our reserve levels and believe that they comfortably provide sufficient working capital to cover delays between spending and receipt of grants and to allow for unexpected emergencies such as urgent maintenance.
 Under normal circumstances the Governors would aim to maintain reserves of between 5% and 10% of GAG as an appropriate cushion.

 The Academy had, in its early years as an Academy, exercised a considerable degree of caution due to concerns over a possible reduction in student numbers due to historical falling birth rates.
 The Academy did not wish to commit to expenditure that would impact on reserve levels moving forward until we were satisfied that student numbers were sustainable and indeed improving.
 This resulted in higher GAG balances / reserves being held for a period of time pending the go ahead to embark on a capital investment programme for our school site / buildings.
-This investment programme has re-commenced in 2020/21 and reserves have been utilised accordingly.
+This investment programme re-commenced in 2020/21 and reserves have been utilised accordingly.
+This programme of investment is now nearing its end.

 It is pleasing to report that our GAG balance is still within the Funding Agreement (FA) limit.
-It is lower than the above mentioned 'cushion' but this is offset by the unrestricted funds available to the school which when added together with the GAG balance represents 10.94% of GAG funding in 2020/21.
+It is lower than the above mentioned 'cushion' but this is offset by the unrestricted funds available to the school which when added together with the GAG balance represents 5.7% of GAG funding in 2021/22.